Hilda Lindley

-After the land was saved, Hilda Lindley received a notice from Suffolk County telling her she had thirty days to leave the property.
+After Suffolk County agreed not to allow new housing to be developed, Hilda Lindley received a notice from telling her she had thirty days to leave the property.
 She spent the next several years working out an agreement with the county, by which she was allowed to stay in her house for thirty-five years, after which it would revert to the county and neither she nor her estate would receive any compensation for the house or the two acres of land it was on.
 Hilda Lindley died in December 1980.
 According to her wishes, her ashes were scattered on Squaw Hill in Indian Field.